 DON’Ts: Here are some things to avoid:

 - Interference.
-CC work best when they’re 20-30 feet away from objects that cause interference.
-Avoid placing your eero on top of, or near, these objects:
+CC works best when it is 20-30 feet away from objects that cause interference.
+Avoid placing your CC on top of, or near, these objects:

 - Microwave oven

 - Cordless phones (for your landline, not your cell phone) that use the 2.4GHz or 5GHz range.
 If these cause interference, try changing the channel your phone uses.

 - Other 802.11 networks